PaddlePaddle/FlyCV/README.md

 Check the change log to get the changes for each version: [ChangeLog](docs/en/CHANGELOG.md)

 ## :two_men_holding_hands: Communication
-<b>Ruliu:</b> Scan the QR code on Ruliu App to chat with other members about ideas.
+<b>Ruliu:</b> Scan the QR code with Ruliu App to chat with other members about ideas.
 <div>
 <img width=30% src="docs/assets/ruliu_comunication.jpeg"/>
 </div>